eduardofilo/RG350_adam_image/README.md

 If you don't want to make the fix game by game, you can change it in `Main settings > Default ROM settings > Default Run Game settings > Hardware scaling`, but keep in mind that this change will affect games from other systems that did not have problems with scaling.

+**Q6: I can't modify RetroArch config, error `Failed saving config to...` is displayed**

+A6: To modify the general configuration of RetroArch, there must be no content (ROM) loaded.
+This can be done in a number of ways:

+1. After launching RetroArch through a ROM, open RA menu (`Power` or `Select + X`) and use the `Close Content` command.
+2. Open the RetroArch launcher.
+In image versions 1.2 or earlier, it can only be done from GMenu2X, in the `emulators` section.
+As of 1.3 there is also a launcher in the `Apps` section of SimpleMenu.

+In any case, it is not usual to manipulate the general configuration of RetroArch.
+What most of the time is convenient is to override at the core, content (directory) or game level.
+Check FAQ number 3 for more details.

 ## Telegram channel for updates

 Join this Telegram channel to get update notifications: https://t.me/adam_image